ezsystems/commerce-documentation/docs/guide/order_history/order_history_features/orderhistory_local_orders.md

 If local documents are used (parameter `use_local_documents == true`), the logic checks if the requested message is `OrderListMessage` or `OrderListMessage`.
 If so, it throws an exception `UseLocalDocumentsException` that is caught by the exception event.
-It then creates the same response as is sent by ERP (the response contains the same information as if it were using ERP.)
+The system then creates the same response as is sent by ERP (the response contains the same information as if it were using ERP.)

 ## UseLocalDocumentsListener